 A traumatic incident may cause severe emotional distress that devastates you long after your physical wounds are healed.
 You might suffer nightmares about the incident for months or even years.
 You might fall into a state of extreme depression if your injuries prevent you from returning to a meaningful job.
 You might suffer panic attacks every time you travel in a vehicle on the highway, Those types of experiences are all symptomatic of post-traumatic stress disorder (PTSD).
 If you’re experiencing life-altering emotional trauma, you should contact an Atlanta PTSD lawyer to help you recover full compensation for your injuries.

 Insurance companies are notorious for offering very little money towards a victim’s emotional injuries.
-Part of that problem is due to the fact that many catastrophic injury lawyers do not know how to communicate emotional distress injuries to insurance adjusters.
+Part of that problem is due to the fact that many personal injury lawyers in Atlanta, GA do not know how to communicate emotional distress injuries to insurance adjusters.
 Attorneys that advertise on buses and billboards collect your medical bills and send out a settlement demand letter without ever evaluating your psychological injuries.

 Our skilled team of PTSD injury lawyers at Allen & Scofield Injury Lawyers, LLC will make sure that your psychological injuries are completely evaluated by a medical professional and communicated to the insurance adjuster.
-To learn more, please contact our legal team at (404) 419-6674.
+To learn more, please contact our PTSD lawyers at (404) 419-6674.